American Addiction Centers Photo

 • The services you need.

 To better understand just how much you’ll pay for treatment, contact American Addiction Centers (AAC) at .
-Our admissions navigators can help you verify your benefits, discuss alternative payment options, and even explain the ins and outs of treatment.
+Our admissions navigators can help you verify your benefits, discuss alternative payment options, and even explain how treatment works.

 What Do PHPs in Texas Treat?

-According to the National Institute on Drug Abuse, many people with a substance use disorder also have a mental disorder, and when these conditions co-occur, it’s usually best to treat both conditions at the same time as opposed to separately.14,15 Most PHPs can provide this dual treatment.
+According to the National Institute on Drug Abuse (NIDA), many people with a substance use disorder also have a mental disorder, and when these conditions co-occur, it’s best to treat both conditions at the same time as opposed to separately.14,15 Most PHPs can provide this dual treatment.

 Additionally, some partial hospitalization programs offer services tailored to unique populations.
 These programs consider the distinct experiences of these populations and provide a safe, comfortable space for members to connect with their peers.
 Some unique populations a Texas PHP might serve include:16